lbain/lucybain/source/blog/2014/10-10-function-prototype-bind.md

 ## Explain Function.prototype.bind

-I hadn't heard of `bind` before, so I've just been reading up on this one.
+I hadn’t heard of `bind` before, so I've just been reading up on this one.
 Woah.
 It’s pretty cool!
-Why hasn't anyone mentioned it before?!
+Why hasn’t anyone mentioned it before?!

 __Official answer__